What is gender selection?

 |Gender selection method||success rate|

-The cost of sex selection in Iran is $ 800 for 4 embryos and $ 150 for each additional embryo.
+The cost of sex selection in Iran is about $1000-$1500.
 Since the technique of determining the sex of the embryo is performed along with IVF, the cost of IVF (assisted reproduction) should be added to this cost.
-The cost of IVF treatment in advanced medical centers in Iran is about $ 2,500.
+The cost of IVF treatment in advanced medical centers in Iran is about $ 2,500 – $ 3000.
 (Learn more about the cost of IVF: Cost of IVF in Iran)

-Contact us for more information about fetal sex selection in Iran as well as infertility treatment in Iran.
+Contact us for more information about embryo sex selection in Iran as well as infertility treatment in Iran.